seanbao/mnemonas/docs/configuration.en.md

 - Settings API updates can switch prefix, read-only mode, and auth config without full restart.
 - Empty password with Basic Auth keeps using the generated password.
+- WebDAV is matched before the API and frontend handlers, so enabled prefixes cannot overlap reserved application routes.
 - WebDAV Basic Auth is a global service credential and does not carry app-level user identity.

 ## `[auth]`